sergioltg/entain/README.md

+## Explanation for the implemented tasks

+## Task 1
+Added a new filter for the method listRaces called visibility_status.
+The values can be ALL, VISIBLE and HIDDEN.
+Also added two unit tests:

+* racing_test.go - service that uses a mocked races repository
+* races_test.go - repository test that uses sqllite in memory for testing the repository connecting to a database.

+Testify package was installed to facilitate the test cases

 ## Entain BE Technical Test

 This test has been designed to demonstrate your ability and understanding of technologies commonly used at Entain.